berarcar/CodeMacros/readme.md

 This file contains some commands for using the ImageJ software in order to extract descriptive measures from a video file.
-The input file is a .lif video file from TIRF-M. You have to manually detect the exocytosis events by drawing circles around them.
+The input file is a .tif video file from TIRF-M. You have to manually detect the exocytosis events by drawing circles around them.
 The setTool function measures values such as mean, minimum, maximum and median fluorescence intensity during time.
 The output file is a .csv file with the parameters listed in columns and time listed in rows.